-Three Step Clean-Up Process
+Three-Step Clean-Up Process

 1. Start by gently blotting the area with a towel prior to applying the solution.
-And be warned: homemade cleaners do have the potential to discolor your carpet, so be sure to spot check a small area before cleaning an entire stain.
+And be warned: homemade cleaners do have the potential to discolor your carpet, so be sure to spot-check a small area before cleaning an entire stain.

 2. When you apply the cleaner, remember to gently blot the stained area rather than scrubbing too hard.
 This helps the stain to keep from rubbing further into the carpet.

-3. It’s also a wise rule of thumb to only use a small amount of solution at a time and repeat the process rather than dumping on a lot of cleaner all at once.
+3. It’s also a wise rule of thumb to only use a small amount of solution at a time and repeat the process rather than dumping on a lot of cleaners all at once.
 This can leave behind a residue that actually attracts more dirt and stains in the future.